taboola/taboola-android/README.md

 private TaboolaWidget taboola;
  ```

-4. In your `Activity` `OnCreate` or `Fragment` `OnCreateView`, assign the inflated `TaboolaWidget` defined in the XML to the `TaboolaWidget` declared in the previous step, and have it fetch the display the recommendations
+4. In your `Activity` `OnCreate` or `Fragment` `OnCreateView`, assign the inflated `TaboolaWidget` defined in the XML to the `TaboolaWidget` declared in the previous step, and then fetch the display of recommendations
  ```java
 taboola = (TaboolaWidget) rootView.findViewById(R.id.taboolaView);
 taboola.fetchContent();